-"I am used to come to LDAC WG1 meetings to give updated information on EC work.
+"I am used to come to give information.
 I do not understand the added value of the LDAC.
-I do already have their input from other sides: mails from the fishing sector and national administrations from member states.
-The agenda is often reiterative. and there is no technical input. [...]
-We rather work with our network of scientists and internal consultants because they are out of the politics."
+I do already have their input from other sides: mails from the fishing sector, from the member states, the agenda is often out-of-date, and there is no technical input. [...]
+We rather work with our network of scientists and internal consultants because they are out of the politics.